TritonDataCenter/sdc-docker/docs/api/commands/create.md

 ## Divergence

 Triton's secure, multi-tenant, container-native environment imposes some differences from Docker Inc's implementation.
 Notably, arguments to control LXC or change container privilege are unsupported.
 Other arguments, such as those to manage CPU allocation, or networking, are more effective because of features unique to Triton.
+See the [Resources](../features/resources.md) and [Networks](../features/networks.md) documentation for more information on how to size containers and assign public or private IP addresses to them.

 * `--add-host` (host-to-IP mapping) has been implemented in [DOCKER-694](https://smartos.org/bugview/DOCKER-694).
 However, until